 The large fowl lavender Ameraucana chicken was create by Master Breeder John W Blehm in 2005.
 Another term for the color lavender is self blue.
 The blue (Bl) color variety looks similar to lavender.
 But it does not breed true.
 The lavender gene (LAV) does breed true.
 A lavender chicken bred to a lavender chicken will produce only lavender chicks.
 However, the lavender variety has an associated feather quality issue.
 Often it causes frayed or tattered tails, especially on males.

 For a list of the best blue egg layers visit Cackle Hatchery’s Best Blue Egg Layers Blog.

-NOTE: Our sexors have a hard time determining the gender of the Ameraucana.
-As a result, their vent sexing on this breed is about 80% accurate on the average.
-Which is well below the normal average of 90% accurate on other breeds.
-Please take this into consideration when ordering females.
+NOTE: Our sexers have a hard time determining the gender of the Ameraucana breed.
+As a result, their vent sexing on this breed averages about 80% accurate.
+The normal average is 90% accuracy for most other breeds.
+Please keep this in mind when ordering females.

-These are in limited supply.
-You will love these baby chicks and can watch them grow up to lay beautiful blue eggs for your table.
+Our lavender Ameraucanas are in limited supply.
+Order yours as early as late November for delivery in mid March to early August.
+You will love these baby chicks.
+They will grow up to lay beautiful blue eggs, and occasionally a light green egg, for your table.